Series · Aliyun PAI · Chapter 2

 print(f"epoch {epoch} done")

-The Quick Start expects roughly 98% validation accuracy after 3 epochs on a single A10.
-If you see anything dramatically lower, you’ve probably mounted OSS wrong and are reading from the wrong directory — not a model bug.
+The Quick Start expects about 98% validation accuracy after 3 epochs on a single A10.
+If you see significantly lower results, you’ve likely mounted OSS incorrectly and are reading from the wrong directory — not a model bug.

 DSW ships TensorBoard as a built-in extension; the docs walk through enabling it from the menu.
 I usually just run it as a cell: